Shazzer User Guide

 Custom Data Arrays

 In addition to character-based fuzzing, you can create custom data arrays to test specific values like HTML tags, event handlers, or attribute names.
-Create data arrays from your profile and reference them in vectors using:
+Create data arrays data section and reference them in vectors using:

 This is useful for testing which HTML elements support certain attributes, or which event handlers are valid in specific contexts.